AlmogManor/CurrencyConvertor/README.md

 How to change colors:
 1. open the popup.css file in the CurrencyConvertor/popup/
-2. inside :root edit the rgb values of the following fields:
+2. inside ":root{}" edit the rgb values of the following fields:
     --currencyTypeColor - change the color of the currency type text (ILS, USD...)
     --currencyTypeBackgroundColor - change the background color of the currency type menu

     --textColor - change the color of the text inside the text field (where you input currency amount)
     --textBackgroundColor - change the background color of the text field
+    --textBorderColor - change the color of the border of the text field

     --backgroundColor - change the background color of the extension